 Ah, the American Dream.
 Like most kids who grew up in a developing country, I always dreamed of going to the US and living the good life.
-But a lot of things changed since then — even America itself.
+But a lot of things has changed since then — even the US itself.
 I realized the American Dream can mean everywhere.
 I guess that's the grown-up me.
 Don't fret.
-The United States of America is still on my travel bucket list (grin).
+After all, the United States of America is still in my travel bucket list (grin).

 Luckily, I was granted a multiple-entry visa valid for 10 years so expect some great US trip coming up!
 Border entry is not that strict — might be due to the fact that I'm flying from EU.
 I was simply asked where I'm living and where I'm going to stay in the US.
 I expect more, really but again, just got lucky.
 Else, it's a good practice to always come prepared (just in case).

 First impressions are proven to be very hard to change.
 But I needed more than just first impressions.
 So, I've planned a 20-day trip to the East Coast starting from Orlando, Florida.
 That's a lot to catch up.

 Orlando was ranked the second most fun city in the US last year, after Las Vegas.
 It's no surprise.
 Themeparks!
 Besides, that's what Orlando is famous for (apart from the crocs, of course).
 Themepark is definitely on my Orlando list and as you might have guessed, I'm a kid at heart.
 Yep, I got Walt Disney World and NASA.